ngn215/Railway_Subway_Metro_System/Readme.md

 Line contains multiple stations.
 Train goes to the stations in the order defined by the line.
 Lines can be used to represent slow / express trains or different routes altogether.

+## Asynchronous Logger

+This is a simple asynchronous logger that logs info about trains, persons, stations and exceptions to the log file.

 ## Intersection

 This class is work in progress.